Cancer pain: Management

 Cancer pain treatment aims to relieve pain with minimal adverse treatment effects, allowing the person a good quality of life and level of function and a relatively painless death.
-Though 80–90 percent of cancer pain can be eliminated or well controlled, nearly half of all people with cancer pain in the developed world and more than 80 percent of people with cancer worldwide receive less than optimal care.
+Though 70–90 percent of cancer pain can be eliminated or well controlled, a 2022 review found roughly one in five of people with cancer pain included in the analysis received less than optimal care.
+This fraction is highly variable and tends to be higher in countries of lower gross national income.

 Cancer changes over time, and pain management needs to reflect this.
 Several different types of treatment may be required as the disease progresses.
 Pain managers should clearly explain to the patient the cause of the pain and the various treatment possibilities, and should consider, as well as drug therapy, directly modifying the underlying disease, raising the pain threshold, interrupting, destroying or stimulating pain pathways, and suggesting lifestyle modification.
 The relief of psychological, social and spiritual distress is a key element in effective pain management.

 A person whose pain cannot be well controlled should be referred to a palliative care or pain management specialist or clinic.